xylar/shtns/README.md

 INSTALL:
 --------

-Briefly, the shell commands `./configure; make; make install' should configure, build, and install this package. `./configure --help' will list available options (among which `--enable-openmp` and `--enable-python`).
+Briefly, the shell commands `./configure; make; make install` should configure, build, and install this package. `./configure --help` will list available options (among which `--enable-openmp` and `--enable-python`).
 However, in order to get the best performance, it is highly recommended to compile and install the FFTW library yourself, because many distributions